oracle-livelabs/developer/dev-ai-app-dev-hightech/user-story/user-story.md

     ![Click the Start Demo Link](./images/start-demo.png =50%x*)

-2. Select **High Tech** under Industry and **Approval Officer** under Role.
+2. Select **High Tech** under Industry and **Support Engineer** under Role.
 Enter in a username and click **Login**.

     ![Login](./images/login.png =50%x*)

-3. Welcome to the Seer Manufacturing Purchase Order application!
+3. Welcome to the Seer High Tech Support Ticket application!
 Congratulations, you are now connected to the demo environment.
 You can now execute the different tasks for this Lab.

     ![Homepage](./images/app-home.png =50%x*)